Royal Malaysian Air Force: Light combat aircraft

 In 2018, the Light Combat Aircraft (LCA) program began with the aim of replacing the RMAF's Aermacchi MB-339 and BAE Systems Hawk fleet with 36 new aircraft as fighter-lead in trainers as well as light combat aircraft.
 Eight designs were submitted during the initial phase of the program, with the major contenders being the Alenia Aermacchi M-346 Master, HAL Tejas and KAI T-50 Golden Eagle, while the Aero L-39NG, Boeing T-7 Red Hawk, Hongdu L-15 Falcon, Yakovlev Yak-130 and CAC/PAC JF-17 Thunder were considered unlikely to be selected owing to their relatively new designs as well as the possibility of United States Office of Foreign Assets Control sanctions.
 The Saab Gripen was later added onto the RMAF's list of aircraft being considered, replacing the Boeing T-7 Red Hawk.

 The program in its initial form was approved in 2019 with funding slated for 2021.
 It was renamed the Fighter-Lead In Trainer/Light Combat Aircraft (FLIT-LCA) program in the government's defence white paper in 2020 and launched as an open tender, a first for military aircraft procurement.
 Six designs were submitted, Alenia Aermacchi M-346 Master, HAL Tejas, KAI T-50 Golden Eagle, Hondu L-15 Falcon, Mikoyan MiG-35 and TAI Hürjet.
 The tender was eventually won by the KAI T-50 Golden Eagle in 2022 but challenged and reported to the Malaysian Anti-Corruption Commission, as the decision to award the tender was made by a caretaker government.
-The subsequent Malaysian government eventually placed an order for 18 'Block 20' variants, which feature an AESA radar, a Link 16 tactical data link, the capability for inflight refueling and a Sniper Advanced Targeting Pod in 2023 with a deal worth $920 million dollars and the deliveries set to begin by October 2026 and lasting until June 2027.
+The subsequent Malaysian government eventually placed an order for 18 'Block 20' variants, which feature an AESA radar, a Link 16 tactical data link, the capability for inflight refueling and a Sniper Advanced Targeting Pod in 2023 with a deal worth $920 million and the deliveries set to begin by October 2026 and lasting until June 2027.
 It is likely that another 18 KAI T-50 Golden Eagles will be ordered in 2027, which would bring the total up to 36 aircraft.

 In March 2024, it was reported that six Royal Malaysian Air Force pilots would begin training in early 2026 on the FA-50 at a Republic of Korea Air Force airbase in Gwangju.